-Each and every time I’m spending time outdoors with my family they laugh at me because they know I’m going to make them take deep breaths in and out of the fresh air.
+Each and every time I’m spending time outdoors with my family they laugh at me because they know I’m going to make them take deep breaths in and out.
 They have probably heard the story about my high school teacher and the positive effects nature has on our well-being a million times.

 Below are some photos of a nature walk we went on during Spring Break in Cowichan, BC.

-Whenever I mention a hike to Charley she almost always moans and groans but then as soon as we’re outdoors she is running, jumping, picking up big sticks, stepping in puddles and ultimately releasing the crazy amount of energy she has within.
+Whenever I mention going a hike to Charley she always moans and groans but then as soon as we’re outdoors she’s running, jumping, picking up big sticks, stepping in puddles and ultimately releasing the crazy amount of energy she has within.

-I really hope all of my girls look back on the nature walks and hikes we went on and appreciate the time they spent just being.
+I really hope each of my girls look back on the nature walks and hikes we went on and appreciate the time they spent just being.

 Being in the moment.
 Being a kid.
 Being playful.
 Being imaginative.
 Being free.

 In essence, I hope if they’re ever having a bad day they know they can turn to nature to lift their spirits.